-The continuum of education in anesthesiology consists of four years of full-time training subsequent to the date the medical or osteopathic degree has been conferred.
-To be eligible for appointment to an ACGME-accredited program, at the time of enrollment the training program will verify that a resident has graduated from a medical school in a state or jurisdiction of the U.S. or in Canada that was accredited at the date of graduation by the Liaison Committee of Medical Education, the Committee on Accreditation of Canadian Medical Schools, or the American Osteopathic Association (AOA).
-Graduates of medical schools outside the jurisdiction of the U.S. and Canada must have one of the following: a permanent (valid indefinitely) certificate from the Educational Commission for Foreign Medical Graduates (ECFMG), comparable credentials from the Medical Council of Canada.
+The continuum of education in anesthesiology established by the ABA consists of four years of full-time training subsequent to the date the medical or osteopathic degree has been conferred.
+The ABA understands that for an individual to be eligible for appointment to an ACGME- accredited program, at the time of enrollment the training program will verify that a resident has graduated from a medical school in a state or jurisdiction of the U.S. or in

+Canada that was accredited at the date of graduation by the Liaison Committee of Medical Education, the Committee on Accreditation of Canadian Medical Schools, or the American Osteopathic Association (AOA).
+The ABA also understands that graduates of medical schools outside the jurisdiction of the U.S. and Canada must have one of the following: a permanent (valid indefinitely) certificate from the Educational Commission for Foreign Medical Graduates (ECFMG), comparable credentials from the Medical Council of Canada.

-The continuum consists of a clinical base year and 36 months of approved training in anesthesia (CA-1, CA-2 and CA-3 years).
-Prospective approval is required for exceptions to our policies regarding the training planned for individual residents.
-The ABA will consider requests from training programs to grant CA training credit to residents for specific clinical rotations that were previously completed in another specialty.
+For its purposes, the ABA considers the continuum of education to consist of a clinical base year and 36 months of approved training in anesthesia (CA-1, CA- 2 and CA-3 years).
+Prospective approval is required for exceptions to ABA policies regarding the training planned for individual residents.
+The ABA will consider requests from training programs to grant CA training credit to residents in its program for specific clinical rotations that were previously completed in a specialty other than anesthesiology.
 To support review of such requests, the training program must complete and submit the required Request Form for Clinical Anesthesia (CA) Credit for Training Completed in Another Specialty.
 A copy of the form is available via the ABA website; click here to access.